History of the Catholic Church in Japan: Rediscovery and return

 The Edo shogunate's edicts banning Christianity were still on the books, however, and thus the religion continued to be persecuted up to 1867, the last year of its rule.
 Robert Bruce Van Valkenburgh, the American minister-resident in Japan, privately complained of this persecution to the Nagasaki magistrates, though little action was taken to stop it.
 The succeeding Meiji government initially continued in this vein and several thousand people were exiled (Urakami Yoban Kuzure).
 After Europe and the U.S. began to vocally criticize the persecution, the Japanese government realized that it needed to lift the ban in order to attain its interests.
 In 1873 the ban was lifted.
 Numerous exiles returned and began construction of the Urakami Cathedral, which was completed in 1895.

 It was later revealed that tens of thousands of Kirishitan still survived in some regions near Nagasaki.
 Some officially returned to the Catholic Church, while others remained apart from the Catholic Church and have stayed as Hanare Kirishitan, retaining their own traditional beliefs and their descendants asserting that they keep their ancestors' religion.
-However, it became difficult for them to keep their community and rituals, so they have converted to Buddhism or Shinto eventually.
+However, it became difficult for them to keep their community and rituals, so they eventually converted to Buddhism or Shinto.
 When Pope John Paul II visited Nagasaki in 1981, he baptized some young people from Kakure Kirishitan families – a rare occurrence.

+Enduring legacy of anti-Catholic propaganda

+In modern Japan, Christianity faces a legacy of hostility rooted in ethnocentric and anti-Christian cultural biases.
+Historical campaigns, particularly those targeting Catholicism and the Jesuit order, were driven by political, ideological, religious, and social interests.
+Jesuits were often portrayed as malicious agents and accused of exaggerated or implausible acts.
+Such claims reflect a broader, fanatical effort to vilify Christian missionaries as foreign outsiders, using ethnocentric sentiment to undermine Christianity's presence in Japan.

+This anti-Christian narrative persists in some academic discourse, where biased interpretations continue to distort historical understanding.
+Certain scholars employ methodologically flawed practices, such as relying on Meiji-era sources, produced nearly three centuries after the Sengoku period, as if they were primary sources.
+As the majority of missionary letters remain untranslated, many Japanese historians rely on limited translations of Portuguese documents, which are far from being eyewitness accounts or primary sources.
+These historians often rush to conclusions without adequately studying the theology, culture, or common assumptions of the missionaries at the time, resulting in insufficient contextualization.
+This approach, despite the availability of contradictory contemporary evidence or the scarcity of original records, perpetuates historical inaccuracies.
+Such practices hinder a nuanced understanding of Christianity's role in Japan's past, reinforcing a legacy of mistrust rooted in early propaganda.